nermin99/rest-api-example/README.md

 ### Register Mongo Database

-1. Register, create a free "cluster" and then a database on [Mongo's website](https://mongodb.com)
+1. Register, create a free project, cluster and then a database on [Mongo's website](https://mongodb.com)
 2. Once it's up, copy the connection string

 ### Configure environment